Teddington

-Teddington is an affluent suburb of London in the London Borough of Richmond upon Thames.
-Historically an ancient parish in the county of Middlesex and situated close to the border with Surrey, the district became part of Greater London in 1965.
+Teddington is a suburb of London in the London Borough of Richmond upon Thames.
+Historically an ancient parish in the county of Middlesex (Middlesex remains a historic county name, though since 1965 it no longer exists as a local government county) and situated close to the border with Surrey, the district became part of Greater London in 1965.
 In 2021, The Sunday Times named Teddington as the best place to live in London, and in 2023, the wider borough was ranked first in Rightmove's Happy at Home index, making it the "happiest place to live in Great Britain"; the first time a London borough had taken the top spot.

 Teddington is situated on a long meandering of the Thames between Hampton Wick and Strawberry Hill, Twickenham.
 Mostly residential, it stretches from the river to Bushy Park with the commercial focus on the A313 road.
 At Teddington's centre is the High Street and Broad Street, alongside mid-rise urban developments, containing offices and apartments.
 There is a suspension bridge over the lowest non-tidal lock on the Thames, Teddington Lock.

 Economy

 The district's commercial focus – containing shops, offices and other facilities – is along the A313, which is named (from west to east): Hampton Road, Broad Street and High Street.
-Broad Street contains a mixture of chain shops, cafes and supermarkets, alongside independent businesses, while the High Street is composed of nearly all local and independent businesses and restaurants from Teddington and South West London.
+Broad Street contains a mixture of chain and independent shops, cafes, supermarkets and other businesses, while the High Street is composed almost exclusively of independent businesses.

 There are two clusters of offices on this route; on the edge of Bushy Park the National Physical Laboratory, National Measurement Office and LGC form a scientific centre.
 Around Teddington station and the town centre are a number of offices in industries such as direct marketing and IT, which include Tearfund and BMT Limited.
 Several riverside businesses and houses were redeveloped in the last quarter of the 20th century as blocks of riverside flats.
 Starting in 2016 the riverside site of the former Teddington Studios was redeveloped to provide modern apartment blocks and other smaller houses.

 The lowermost lock on the Thames, Teddington Lock, which is just within Ham's boundary, is accessible via the Teddington Lock Footbridges.
 In 2001 the Royal National Lifeboat Institution opened the Teddington Lifeboat Station, one of four Thames lifeboat stations, below the lock on the Teddington side.
-The station became operational in January 2002 and is the only volunteer station on the river.
+It became operational in January 2002 and is the only volunteer station on the river.